Looking After Jo Jo: Episodes

 The walls of Jo Jo's world come tumbling down as he finally uncovers the truth about his father's death.
 Meanwhile, the community spirit of the estate collapses under the pressure of Sarah's imprisonment, Charlie McCann's murder and a rampant Aids epidemic.
 Last in series.

 Critical reception

 The Guardian wrote "Despite a cortege-paced narrative, Looking After Jo Jo has enough wit and moral backbone to take its place alongside other recent gems in Scottish drama."

 DVD release

-Looking After Jo Jo was released on VHS by the BBC in 1999 after its initial showing on BBC2 in 1998.
-In 2015 Simply Media released it on DVD.
+Looking After Jo Jo was released on VHS by the BBC in 1999 after its initial showing on BBC Two in 1998.
+In 2015, Simply Media released it on DVD.